jeremyglebe/AspectsOfEternity-Wiki/primer.md

 ---
-title: Player's Guide
+title: Player's Guide to Elysys
-description: A short primer on the setting for players
+description: A short primer on the Aspects of Eternity setting for players
 published: true
-date: 2023-05-25T15:23:54.845Z
+date: 2023-05-25T15:55:21.212Z
 tags: history, no-spoilers, info
 editor: markdown
 dateCreated: 2023-05-25T15:23:54.845Z
 ---

-# **Elysys: A Primer for New Players**

 Welcome to Elysys!
 An exciting world where advanced technology meets arcane arts, where humans and human-adjacent races coexist, where corporations strive for dominance, and where ancient ruins wait to be explored.

-## **The Local Area: Iron Holdfast and Harbor**
+# **The Local Area: Iron Holdfast and Harbor**

 Your adventures will mainly take place in the local area: **Iron Holdfast** and **Harbor**.